Google GCP-AGWA Certification Exam Syllabus

 - Resolving problems with Drive for Desktop.

-- Recovering accidentally deleted files in Drive.
+- Recovering accidentally deleted files in Drive or mail in Gmail.

-- Troubleshooting Drive offine access issues.
+- Troubleshooting Drive offline access issues.

 - Diagnosing network performance issues (e.g., video and sound quality) by using the Meet quality tool.